 The purpose of ADR is to help resolve disputes or to get agreement on which issues need to be taken for a legal ruling.

 If you decide to request ADR at the start of your dispute, you should also appeal or ask for a statutory review, to keep your legal rights.
-You can request ADR after you have already submitted an appeal or when a review is in progress, as long as HMRC have not yet made their decision.
+You can request ADR in respect of any appealable matter which has not yet been decided by a tribunal, and at any point other than during an internal (statutory) review.

 ADR is a mediation process.
 It involves a specially trained mediator or facilitator working with both you and HMRC to explore ways of resolving the dispute.
+This may be online or by telephone.
 The facilitator is appointed from within HMRC, and is someone who, up until now, has had no input to your enquiry or dispute.
 The responsibility for settling the dispute stays with you and the HMRC officer handling your case.
 The facilitator will not take over responsibility for the enquiry or dispute, but will speak to both you and HMRC, and try to get you to come to an agreement.

 What can I expect from alternative dispute resolution?

 You can expect that the facilitator will review the case and listen to both sides.
 The facilitator will then be prepared to allow further discussion of facts and to listen to further arguments as to why a different interpretation might be placed on certain facts.

 Can I use an agent to act on my behalf in alternative dispute resolution?